 As a rule of thumb, if all of your data fits into one Excel sheet, then we usually cannot do much for you; and to be honest, nobody can either.
 Spreadsheet data is likely to be aggregated per week or per month, and most of the historical information ends up being lost through such aggregation.
 In addition, in this case, your spreadsheet is also not going to contain much information about the categories and the hierarchies that apply to your products either.
 Our forecasting engine leverages all the data you have, and doing a test on a tiny sample is not going to give satisfying results.

 What about stock-outs and promotions?

 Both stock-outs and promotions represent bias in historical sales.
-And since the goal is to forecast the demand, and not the sales, this bias needs to be taken into account.
+Since the goal is to forecast the demand, and not the sales, this bias needs to be taken into account.
 One frequent - but incorrect - way of dealing with these events consists of rewriting the history, to fill in the gaps and truncate the peaks.
-However, we don't like this approach because it consists in feeding forecasts to the forecasting engine, which can result in major overfitting problems.
+However, we don’t like this approach, because it consists of feeding forecasts to the forecasting engine, which can result in major overfitting problems.
 Instead, our engine natively supports “flags” that indicate where the demand has been censored or inflated.